Have you ever landed on a website, felt a little “meh”… and hit the back button faster than you can say “next”?

 Here’s how it works in practice:

 The Zeigarnik Effect creates an internal tension that the brain wants to resolve.
-By initiating a small task, users mentally commit—even if they don’t realize it.
-Your job is to build just enough momentum that stopping feels incomplete, urging them to keep going.
+Smart design builds just enough momentum that stopping feels incomplete—urging users to keep going.

 Now, let’s get practical.